Trigana Air Flight 267: Mourning

 The aircraft crashed one day before Indonesia celebrated its 70th anniversary; Indonesian President Joko Widodo urged all Indonesians to pray, and held a minute of silence in order to remember the victims.
 Crisis centres were set up in Sentani and Jakarta.
 BASARNAS also set up three crisis centres in Jayapura.
 Minister of Transportation Ignasius Jonan commented that Trigana Air "must treat the affected families as well as possible".
 Shortly after the crash, flowers and condolence banners were displayed in front of Trigana Air's head office.
 The condolences came from various airlines, including Sriwijaya Air, Aviastar and head staff of INACA.

 Trigana Air stated it would pay compensation as it claimed responsibility for the crash, with a total of Rp.1,25 billion in compensation for each person killed in the crash.
-Jasa Raharja, an insurance firm, was also to also pay compensation of Rp.
+Jasa Raharja, an insurance firm, was to also pay compensation of Rp.
 100 million for each person, bringing the total to Rp.
 1,35 billion.